SAP-samples/cloud-btp-cli-api-codejam/exercises/09-deleting-resources-with-api/README.md

 It's the same output that we saw when we used the HTTP GET method.
 So what's going on?

-Well, because we used the `--verbose` option, we can have a closer look; you should see some HTTP response headers in the output similar to this:
+Well, first of all, we can see that the `entityState` now has a value of `DELETING`.
+So that's a good sign.
+Moreover, because we used the `--verbose` option, we can have a closer look at the details of what's returned; you should see some HTTP response headers in the output, similar to this:

 ```text
 < HTTP/1.1 200 OK